 - ECT* Senior Researcher

-I am senior research scientist at ECT* and visiting professor at Peter the Great St.Petersburg Polytechnic University (Russia).
-I graduated summa cum laude in Nuclear Engineering from the University of Bologna (2000).
-I hold two PhDs, first one in Nuclear Engineering (Bologna, 2004) for developing a new theoretical method to simulate electron spectra of molecules and solids (Auger decay), and a second one in Theoretical Physics (University of Trento, 2013), where he applied methods of theoretical condensed matter to the nucleosynthesis of elements in stars and materials growth.
-I was post-doctoral research fellow at UCL (London, UK) and at the University of Sheffield, dealing with the first-principles simulation of electronic, optical and thermodynamic properties of materials also under extreme conditions.
-I held several visiting positions at Sorbonne Université, Charles University in Prague, École normal supérieure de Lyon, UCL, Gdansk University of Technology, and University of Murcia.
-Dr. Taioli gained five habilitations to associate and full professor in Physics of Condensed Matter both in France and Italy.
-I authored more than 60 papers in high-impact journals.
-My current research interest ranges from the development of computational many-body methods for studying condensed matter systems to the development of novel computational relativistic approaches to nuclear decays in astrophysical scenarios.
+Simone Taioli is senior research scientist at ECT*.
+He graduated summa cum laude in Nuclear Engineering at the University of Bologna (2000).
+Dr. Taioli was awarded two PhDs, in Nuclear Engineering (Bologna, 2004) for developing a theoretical method to simulate electron spectra of molecules and solids, and a second one in Physics (University of Trento, 2013), where he applied methods of theoretical condensed matter to the nucleosynthesis of the elements in evolved stars.
+He held post-doctoral research fellowships at UCL (London, UK) and at the University of Sheffield, dealing with the first-principles simulation of electronic, optical and thermodynamic properties of materials also under extreme conditions.
+He also held several visiting positions at Sorbonne Université, Charles University in Prague, École normal Supérieure de Lyon, UCL, Gdansk University of Technology, and University of Murcia.
+Dr. Taioli gained five habilitations to associate and full professor in both Chemistry and Physics of Condensed Matter in France and Italy, and also held a professorship at Peter the Great St.Petersburg Polytechnic University (2019-2022) and at Gdańsk University of Technology (2022-2023).

 His current research interests range from the development of novel computational many-body techniques for studying condensed matter systems to relativistic methods to estimate nuclear decays in astrophysical scenarios and in hadrontherapy for cancer cure.